A Modi rival is arrested. Now, supporters of the opposition leader are protesting in India's capital

 “A scared dictator wants to create a dead democracy,” Congress leader Rahul Gandhi said about the arrest in a post on X, formerly Twitter.

 “India is under an undeclared Emergency.
-Our democracy stands critically endangered today,” said Raghav Chadha, a lawmaker from the AAP.
+Our democracy stands critically endangered today,” AAP lawmaker Raghav Chadha said on X.

 Meanwhile, the BJP’s spokesperson Shehzad Poonawalla said Kejriwal’s party was playing the “victim card,” and that the leader should resign from his chief minister post.